What is PR and why bother with it?

 A press release is a form of communication to help a journalist decide if they want to cover your story.
 It is NOT a description of your fantastic business; an impressive list of your qualifications; or your superbly crafted mission statement.
 It is simply a collection of facts constructed in a way that grabs the reader’s attention.
 BUT remember - if it sounds like an advert, it will be treated as such and deleted.

 Don’t forget that a good story doesn’t always get published.
-Bigger stories may come along and know yours down the pecking order.
+Bigger stories may come along and knock yours down the pecking order.
 Space is at a premium so even if you do get published, your story might be edited to fit.

 You can (and probably should) also self-publish online.
 There is a growing number of online sites that publish articles, regionally and nationally.